 I don't know what power can help a female athlete who just got married in 2018, take nearly a year off to fulfill her duties as a wife and mother, then return to training and continue to assert her dominant position on the 400m and 400m hurdles track at the 30th SEA Games in the Philippines.

 Yet with her actions, Nguyen Thi Huyen has turned what seemed impossible into possible .
-And I , too, did not give up, determined to pursue an interview with Nguyen Thi Huyen for nearly 4 years to get a date !
+And I , too, did not give up, determined to pursue the interview with Nguyen Thi Huyen for nearly 4 years to get a date !

 Before the 32nd SEA Games, although very shy, Huyen had to refuse to be interviewed but had a promise: "After the SEA Games, I will meet you too !".

-Yet after Nguyen Thi Huyen won a hat-trick of gold medals (400m hurdles , 4x400m mixed relay , 4x400m relay ) in Cambodia to become the athlete holding the record for winning the most SEA Games gold medals with 13, this appointment still had to be postponed because Huyen was busy going to Taipei, China to compete in an international athletics tournament and continued to win another gold medal in the 400m hurdles .
+Yet after Nguyen Thi Huyen scored a hat-trick of gold medals (400m hurdles , 4x400m mixed relay , 4x400m relay ) in Cambodia to become the athlete holding the record for most SEA Games gold medals with 13, this appointment still had to be postponed because Huyen was busy going to Taipei, China to compete in an international athletics tournament and continued to win another gold medal in the 400m hurdles .

 In the end , the appointment between Dan Viet and Nguyen Thi Huyen was only made at 8:00 a.m. on June 8, 2023 - the exact date of the 13th anniversary of Dan Viet 's founding .
 Is it "fate" with the number 13, I think...